Teaching

 Writing-Intensive Course.
 Students in the Environmental Studies concentration in the Earth and Environmental Studies BS Degree program will expand on their reporting skills during a dissemination and defense of their specific results obtained in ENV 4800.
 This work will be performed independently under the supervision of the faculty mentor from ENV 4800.
 In addition to a final written thesis, students will be required to present their work at a departmental colloquium.

-MAR340 Environmental Problems and Solutions
+MAR340 Environmental Problems and Solutions (Stony Brook University)

 A detailed examination of the scientific, social, and legal aspects of important environmental problems, including global climate change, the depletion of atmospheric ozone, acid rain, rain forests and the loss of biodiversity, and energy conservation, as well as case histories of problems such as the use of DDT, environmental carcinogens, and lead poisoning.